New Mexico house party shooting leaves 3 dead, 4 wounded

 Three people were killed and four others were wounded at a house party shooting in New Mexico over the weekend.

-New Mexico Senator Tom Udall also expressed his grief for the seven people injured or killed in the shooting, all of whom were between 18 and 24.
+Sen. Tom Udall, D-N.M., also expressed his grief for the seven people injured or killed in the shooting, all of whom were between 18 and 24.

 “Words cannot express the shock and sadness at the news of another shooting in one of our communities,” the senator wrote on Twitter.

 Police responded to the shooting at almost 1 a.m.
-Sunday after shots were fired at a loud house party.
+Sunday after shots were fired at the loud house party.
 They found seven gunshot victims when they arrived at the house.